Chronic Rhinitis (cont.)

 These are generally used once or twice daily.
 It is recommended to tilt the head forward during the administration to avoid from spraying the back of the throat instead of the nose.

-These drugs [prednisone, methylprednisolone (Medrol), hydrocortisone (Hydrocortone, Cortef)] are highly effective in allergic patients; however there is a potential for serious side effects when used for extended periods.
+These drugs [prednisone, methylprednisolone (Medrol), hydrocortisone (Hydrocortone, Cortef)] are highly effective in allergic patients.
+A patient can experience potential serious side effects when using these medications for extended periods, however.
 They are best used for the short-term management of allergic problems, and a physician must always monitor their use.
 These are reserved only for very severe cases that do not respond to the usual treatment with nasal steroids and antihistamines.

 Allergy medications, such as antihistamines, are also frequently used to allergic rhinitis and post-nasal drip.
 These are generally used as the second line of treatment after the nasal steroids or in combination with them.
 Histamines are naturally occurring chemicals released in response to an exposure to an allergen, which are responsible for the congestion, sneezing, and runny nose typical of an allergic reaction.
 Antihistamines are drugs that block the histamine reaction.
 These medications work best when given prior to exposure.